Skip to primary navigation Skip to content Skip to footer

 Delve into Prague’s past with insider knowledge from Prague City Adventures’ blog.
 Discover key events that shaped the city into what it is today!

-What You Didn’t Know About J. V. Myslbek, the Author of the Giant St. Wenceslas Statue
+What You Didn’t Know About J. V. Myslbek

-The Czech Witch-Burning Festival of April 30th and Why You Want To Take Part
+The Czech Witch-Burning Festival of April 30th

 Why You Should Visit the Convent of Saint Agnes?

 Have you ever heard of the convent of Saint Agnes in Prague?
 We’d bet you haven’t!
 And guess what, the other tourists haven’t either.
 While crowds of them clog the Old Town Square and Charles Bridge, there are these inconspicuous places in Prague that will simply take your breath away.
-Anežský klášter is one of…
+Anežský klášter is one…

-A Leap for Democracy: The Story of the Velvet Revolution
+The Story of the Velvet Revolution:

-The Velvet Revolution was “swift, entirely non-violent, joyful and funny.”
+A Leap for Democracy – The Velvet Revolution was “swift, entirely non-violent, joyful and funny.”
 Timothy Garton Ash, historian On November 17, 1989, a student march in Prague set in motion a change that would affect the entire country.
-Within 12 days of this march, the Communist government was falling apart and just after Christmas 1989, Czechoslovakia would become…
+Within 12 days of this march, the Communist government was falling apart and just…

 What Is the Story behind the Cyril and Methodius Day?